cowile/forsh/README.md

 forsh depends on gforth and libtool.
 Whatever version is provided by the package manager should be fine.

-Download the source code.
-Run `make`.
+1. Download the source code.
+1. If using Mac OS or BSD, run `git checkout x86_64-BSD`.
+1. Run `make`.
 Note that the makefile assumes some standard locations.
 For example, gforth is located at /usr/bin/gforth.
 If this is not the case, run `make GFORTH=/path/to/gforth`.
 Refer to the makefile for the complete list of variables.

 To install, run `make install` as root.